 Understand Thermal Runaway

-In thermal runaway, the battery releases energy without control causing higher and higher internal temperatures and the risk of fire and explosion.
+In thermal runaway, the battery releases energy uncontrollably, raising internal temperatures and increasing the risk of fire and explosion.
 It can occur when the battery is defective, damaged, overheated, or overcharged.
 This is why lithium batteries are restricted on commercial airlines.

-Fortunately, in 2023, lithium batteries are much safer than they used to be.
+Fortunately, lithium batteries are much safer in 2025 than they used to be.
 Consider that they are in common use in all types of consumer devices and in electric cars.

 Lithium-Iron Phosphate(LFP)